OndrejHome/fast-vm/docs/user_guide.md

 `fast-vm` needs several things for proper operation, the minimum is:

 - running and functional libvirt daemon (pulled in as dependency from `fast-vm` RPM packages)
-- user with access to libvirt (root or normal user with unrestricted read-write access to libvirt)
+- user with access to libvirt (root or normal user with unrestricted read-write access to libvirt `qemu:///system`)
 - some templates to start with (you can also create your own, check the section [Creating custom images](#creating_custom_images))
-- LVM tools with thinpool capabilities (most of todays distributions has this)
+- LVM tools with thinpool capabilities (most of today's distributions has this)
 - some space on LVM for `fast-vm` data (you can create also LVM on top of loopback device if you are out of space, check ADVANCED USAGE part)

 ### 1.2.
 How `fast-vm` works {#how_fast-vm_works}
 Once configured, `fast-vm` stores the templates of VM disk drives (**"images"**) in LVM thinpool LV for space efficiency.
-Templates for VMs (**"libvirt XML"**) are just libvirt XMLs with few macros from `fast-vm` (full listing in man page).
+Templates for VMs (**"libvirt XML"**) are just libvirt XMLs with few macros from `fast-vm` (full listing in `fast-vm-image` man page under title `TEMPLATE MACROS`).

 When `fast-vm` is requested to create a VM, it will:

-1. create new writable LVM snapshot of disk drive
+1. Create new writable LVM snapshot of disk drive.
-2. define libvirt VM for it (taking the libvirt XML, replacing macros and defining the VM using `virsh define`)
+2. Define libvirt VM for it (taking the libvirt XML, replacing macros and defining the VM using `virsh define`).
-3. make a static DHCP reservation for libvirt network on which VM will be. (so you can have predictable IPv4 address of the VM)
+3. Make a static DHCP reservation for libvirt network on which VM will be. (so you can have predictable IPv4 address of the VM).
-4. (optionally) after VM was defined in libvirt and all other tasks were done it can run so called 'hack file' that customize the image of VM further (one of use cases is to run guestfish tools to alter needed files on VM disk drive to achieve additional level of customization)
+4. (optionally) After VM was defined in libvirt and all other tasks were done it can run so called 'hack file' that customize the image of VM further (one of use cases is to run guestfish tools to alter needed files on VM disk drive to achieve additional level of customization).

 When `fast-vm` is requested to delete a VM, it will:

-1. stop the VM forcefully if it is running
+1. Stop the VM forcefully if it is running.
-2. remove static DHCP reservation from libvirt and send dhcp_release request when `dnsmasq-tools` are present.
+2. Remove static DHCP reservation from libvirt and send dhcp_release request when `dnsmasq-tools` are present.
-3. remove the writable snaphot of machine
+3. Remove the writable snapshot of machine.
-4. (optionally) before undefining the VM from libvirt the so called 'delete hack file' can be run to do cleanup which can be a counter part to 'hack file' from VM creation time
+4. (optionally) Before undefining the VM from libvirt the so called 'delete hack file' can be run to do cleanup which can be a counter part to 'hack file' from VM creation time.
-5. undefine the VM from libvirt
+5. Undefine the VM from libvirt.

 ### 1.3.
 What is `fast-vm server`? {#what_is_fast-vm_server}
 From version 1.0, `fast-vm` provides feature that helps to identify which user on system created the VM.
 This allows for basic prevention of accidental removal of VMs by other users and enables the use in multi-user environment.
 `fast-vm server` in this document refers to any machine running `fast-vm` accessible by normal users that are in group allowed to use `fast-vm`.
-While the `fast-vm` can be used by individual it is often also used to provide access to multiple user so they can collaborativelly access the VMs.
+While the `fast-vm` can be used by individual it is can also used to provide access to multiple user so they can collaboratively access the VMs.

 **SECURITY NOTE:** Typical installation of `fast-vm` suggest giving users full read/write access to libvirt daemon and several commands using 'sudo'.
 Check the chapter [Security information](#security_information) of this document to see why the `fast-vm` needs such access and feel free to further restrict actions you find appropriate.